ArtRave: Press conference

 Gaga hosted a press conference, where she introduced Volantis, a battery-powered vehicle described as "the world's first flying dress."
 The white vehicle, described by Entertainment Weekly as a "hover dress", features a central column to which the wearer is clamped by a safety harness, in turn covered by a white plastic "dress".
 The column also houses the batteries and other equipment.
 Six lifting fan units are mounted on booms in a hexagonal formation radiating from the top of the column, giving the device the ability to hover three feet above the ground.
 The dress was designed by TechHaus, the Haus of Gaga's technology branch, and it took them two years to create.

 Gaga promoted the dress by tweeting earlier in the day, "At 6pm EST today we will beta test Volantis with the world.
 We invite you into our creative process during her initial stages of lift off."
 For the demonstration, she transitioned from a white astronaut suit down to black tights and a black body wrap.
-According to Amy Phillips from Pitchfork Media, "[Volantis] roared to life and lurched forward a few feet, hovering.
+According to Amy Phillips of Pitchfork, "[Volantis] roared to life and lurched forward a few feet, hovering.
 Then it did the same thing, backwards.
 Then it stopped.
 That was it."
 Hampp reported that "one attendee disparagingly referred to [it] as a 'Zamboni with fans'."
 Gaga quipped that the dress was "maybe a small step for Volantis... but a big-time step" for her.
 The singer also announced plans to stage the first musical performance from space, following previous reports about her singing at Zero G Colony, a music festival scheduled to occur at Spaceport America in New Mexico in 2015.
 The concert was later cancelled when a test flight for the project crashed.